pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-beginner-route/README.md

 - Gengar: X Speed + EQ
 - Golbat: IB x2
 - Haunter: EQ
-- Arbok: EQ (if Hazed by Golbat with 28-60 HP use X Speed on Arbok; 1-27 HP or para use Full Restore)
+- Arbok: EQ (if Hazed by Golbat with 28-60 HP use X Speed on Arbok; 1-27 HP or Paralyzed use Full Restore)
 - Gengar: EQ

 ## LANCE SPLIT

-Menu before Lance:
+Menu two or three steps before Lance (he will auto-talk to you):
-- If you forgot to Elixer before Agatha, use Elixer now
+- If you forgot to Elixer before Agatha, use Elixer now.
-- Potion to 140+ HP or Full Restore
+- Potion to 140+ HP (or Full Restore only if you do not have enough potions).
-- Required save the game, there is no recovery from Hydro Pump critical hit
+- Required save the game, there is no recovery from Hydro Pump critical hit.

 > Soft-reset using A+B+Start+Select if you get crit and try again